Iraq

 Following the attack, a period of calm prevailed, although Iran signaled that it is likely to strike U.S. interests again at a future time of its choosing.
 Iran’s Supreme Leader, Ayatollah Ali Khamenei, intoned that while the ballistic missile attack represented a “slap on the face” for the U.S., “military action like this (ballistic missile) attack is not sufficient,” vowing to refuse to enter negotiations and to continue to confront the U.S. until its influence is expelled from the region.
 In the intervening period, Iran’s leaders maintained a steady drumbeat of threatening rhetoric aimed at the U.S., with Soleimani’s successor, Esmail Qaani, for instance vowing to “hit his enemy in a manly fashion.”

-As such, Hezbollah has had to fill the void created by Soleimani’s death, taking over coordination of militia operations in Iraq.
-In April 2020, the U.S. Department of State announced a $10 million reward for information on Hezbollah operative Sheikh Mohammad al-Kawtharani, alleging he had “taken over some of the political coordination of Iran-aligned paramilitary groups” that had previously been Soleimani’s purview.
-Tehran’s command and control of the various militia groups it backs have been degraded as a result.
-Its ability to dictate outcomes in Iraq’s political affairs has been set back as well.
+Hezbollah filled part of the void created by Soleimani’s death, taking a more central role in the coordination of militia operations in Iraq.
+In April 2020, the U.S. Department of State announced a $10 million reward for information on Hezbollah operative Sheikh Mohammad al-Kawtharani, alleging he had “taken over some of the political coordination of Iran-aligned paramilitary groups” that had previously been under Soleimani’s purview.
+Tehran’s command and control over the various militia groups it backs was degraded, and its ability to dictate outcomes in Iraq’s political affairs was set back as a result of Soleimani’s death.

 In late March 2020, Qaani made his first visit to Baghdad seeking to establish continuity with his predecessor and reassert the Quds Force’s influence.
 His visit was widely seen as a failure.
 He sought to unite Iraqi militia and political factions in supporting an anti-American, pro-Iranian prime minister, but Iraq ultimately selected former intelligence chief Mustafa al-Kadhimi, who is viewed as supportive of U.S. interests.
 Qaani was snubbed on his visit by Moqtada al-Sadr, who refused to meet with him.
 Such a snub would have been unheard of for Soleimani, and demonstrated that Tehran no longer commanded the fear and respect it previously engendered.